 This makes it an effective way of managing chronic migraines.
 The dosage will depend on what you have been prescribed, and your doctor may increase the dosage as needed.
 The average starting dose is 10mg taken once a day, it is suggested to be taken in the evening.
 It is always best to take medication at the same time each day unless informed otherwise.

-Amitriptyline tablets can be bought at a local pharmacy or online from a trusted online pharmacy such as e-Surgery.
-This will require a quick, 2 minute questionnaire and can be ordered to your door with free delivery.
-When buying medication online always buy from a trusted, reputable source.
+Amitriptyline tablets can be ordered online from a trusted online pharmacy such as e-Surgery.
+This will require a quick, 2 minute questionnaire and can be ordered to your door.
+When buying medication online always make sure to order from a trusted, reputable source.

 Take one Amitriptyline tablet per day to decrease the severity and intensity of migraines.
 Its effectiveness will vary per person, so may take some time to work out what works best for you.

 Take 1 Amitriptyline tablet with water in the evening as it can cause drowsiness.